 La Sportiva Women’s FC ECO 2.0 GTX Hiking Shoe

-FEATURES of the La Sportiva Women’s FC ECO 2.0 GTX Flex control system creates an extremely comfortable highly adaptable fit by aligning materials with the key flex zones of the midsole and outsole Impact Brake System increases braking power and decreases impact force Nubuck leather upper has a lightweight, abrasion resistant Uretech coating that is flexible and highly moldable Dual density ECO trailon midsole provides a firm, lightweight cushion Gore-Tex? lining is waterproof and breathable Casual look lets you use the shoe in a variety of situations from technical hiking to technical bar hopping.
+FEATURES of the La Sportiva Women’s FC ECO 2.0 GTX Flex control system creates an extremely comfortable highly adaptable fit by aligning materials with the key flex zones of the midsole and outsole Impact Brake System increases braking power and decreases impact forces Nubuck leather upper has a lightweight, abrasion-resistant Uretech coating that is flexible and highly moldable Dual-density ECO trailon midsole provides a firm, lightweight cushion Gore-Tex? the lining is a waterproof and breathable Casual look lets you use the shoe in a variety of situations from technical hiking to technical bar hopping.

 LaSportiva GENESIS GTX HIKING